0370 1500 100

 Send us an email

 Tom acts for a range of clients in high value, complex and cross-border commercial disputes.
-He has a particular focus on contractual disputes, professional negligence claims; insolvency and restructuring issues.
-He regularly acts for both insurers and insureds in relation to coverage disputes, complaints to the Financial Ombudsman Service and judicial review.
+He has particular expertise dealing with contractual disputes, company and shareholder disputes, professional negligence claims, insurance disputes and insolvency and restructuring issues.
+Tom also acts regularly for both insurers and insureds in relation to coverage disputes, complaints to the Financial Ombudsman Service and in judicial review proceedings.

 “Claire’s promotion adds further to our national real estate team.
 We have 40 partners in our national team in eight offices across the UK, offering a full service across the sectors and are committed to building this up further.
 We are delighted Claire is taking this opportunity and wish her every success in her new role.”

 “Brands are already queuing up to sign the stars that helped Team GB to their greatest ever medal haul and for many it will be the first time they have been faced with contract negotiations and discussions over image rights.

 “Sponsors see medal winners as worth their weight in gold with their association having a positive impact on a huge range of products and services.

 “For the household names it will be business as usual.
 But for athletes competing in lesser known sports, the new found fame could represent a dramatic turn in fortunes.

 “The reality is that many athletes never experience the riches on show in other sports such as football, golf and tennis.
 Although their Olympic campaigns will have been financed by Sport England and UK Sport, a large number of athletes will be unprepared for the commercial opportunities that now await them.